gregdan3/mun.la/pages/lipu/doors.md

 correctly!

-And I'd argue that calling a closed door a [lupa]{.tp} is a lot like referring to ice as [telo kiwen]{.tp}- Ice is only a liquid at other at other times, just like how a door is only a hole at other times.
+And I'd argue that calling a closed door a [lupa]{.tp} is a lot like referring to ice as [telo kiwen]{.tp}- Ice is only a liquid at other times, just like how a door is only a hole at other times.
 Put another way, you have the right idea with the concepts that you want to express, but they aren't correct _right now_.

 Still, a lot of people use [lupa]{.tp} to refer to a door in _all_ contexts.
 I suspect the disconnect comes from how we most often interact with doors, which